DevExpress/Logify.Alert.Clients/dotnet/Logify.Alert.NetCore.Web/readme.md

 ```

 ## Configuration
-You can set up the Logify Alert client using the configuration file as follows.
+You can set up the Logify Alert client using your own config file in JSON, XML or INI format.
-#### JSON configuration file:
+#### JSON configuration file
+Add the Logify Alert configuration settings to your JSON file (for example, **LogifyAlert.json**):
 ```json
 {
   "LogifyAlert": {